surftrips.co

 Frequently asked

-Yokohama Bay / Keawa’ula is a mixed break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Yokohama Bay / Keawa’ula is a mixed bottom, fast hollow beach-reef peaks, barreling left and right, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Yokohama Bay / Keawa’ula